hanjing5/hive_mysql_loader/README.md

-hive .tsv file to mysql simple loaders
+Simple ruby script to mirror .tsv outputs from Hive to Mysql Tables